blue and white smoke illustration

 COLLEGE VISITS - We strongly encourage our students to take advantage of college visit opportunities whenever possible.
 Comprehensive information on this subject is available here.

-SUMMER PLANNING - At EduPlan, we promote the idea that our students should spend their summers engaging in a combination of internships, paid jobs, academic programs, leadership initiatives, and community activities.
-These experiences help high school students learn about their interests, abilities, and goals, acquire valuable life skills, and enhance their college applicant profile.
+SUMMER PLANNING - At EduPlan, we encourage our students to spend their summers engaging in a combination of internships, paid employment, academic programs, leadership initiatives, and community activities.
+These experiences help high school students discover their interests, abilities, and goals, acquire valuable life skills, and enhance their college application profile.
 Parents are encouraged to click here for additional information on this topic.

 SUMMER CONTRACTS FOR RISING SENIORS